Shooting a Bit of Magic at Burnaby Village Museum

 pbirnie@vancouversun.com

-Fascinating group of young muggles and magics in last week’s Hogwart’s Traveling School for Young Witches and Wizards.
+Fascinating group of young muggles and magics in last week’s Hogwart’s Traveling School of Magic.
 Here are some of the pics:

 Sorry no moving images, on order by the Ministry of Magic.
 You know being as muggles are involved here and all.

-Excited to be visiting the young muggles and magics this week in Ladner for one last week of the Hogwart’s Traveling School for the summer.
+Excited to be visiting the young muggles and magics this week in Ladner for one last week of the Hogwart’s Traveling School of Magic for the summer.

 The first one: